Gas Regulator Pressure – LPG Gas Pressure Regulator: LPG Gas Fittings and Connections

 So, say you’ve just moved into your first home that has LPG gas.

-You go outside and look at the gas bottle and LPG pressure regulator connected by all the LPG gas fittings and connections and you wonder:
+You go outside and look at the gas bottle and LPG gas pressure regulator connected by all the LPG gas fittings and connections and you wonder:

 “What is all of this stuff and how does it work?”